OfficeDev/Office-Addin-Scripts/packages/office-addin-dev-settings/README.md

 Syntax:

-`office addin-dev-settings sideload <manifest> [options]`
+`office addin-dev-settings sideload <manifest> <app-type> [options]`

 `manifest`: path to manifest file.

+`app-type`: host application type to sideload ("desktop" or "web").

 Note:

-If the add-in supports more than one Office app, the command will prompt to choose the app unless the `--app` parameter is provided.
+If the add-in supports more than one Office app and the app-type is "desktop", the command will prompt to choose the app unless the `--app` parameter is provided.

 Options: